maceip/agent-browser/docs/install.md

    ```
 6. **Load the unpacked extension** through `chrome://extensions/`, enable *Developer mode*, and choose `extension/public`.

-Scripts such as `install-nmh.sh` encapsulate steps 1–5 if you want a slimmer automation surface.
+Scripts such as `scripts/install-nmh.sh` encapsulate steps 1–5 if you want a slimmer automation surface.

 ## Upgrades